Theloderma bicolor

 Theloderma bicolor is a species of frog in the family Rhacophoridae, sometimes known with common name Chapa bug-eyed frog.
 It is found in northwestern Vietnam from the Quang Tri Province northwards and in central and southeastern Yunnan (China).
-Its natural habitats are subtropical or tropical moist montane forests.
-It is threatened by habitat loss.
+This frog has been observed between 1400 and 1800 meters above sea level.

+This frog lives in evergreen forests with small to medium-sized trees and in mossy rainforests.
+They have also been observed in karst gorges, perched on plants next to streams.

+This frog breeds in phytotelms, laying eggs above the waterline.